shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 There are three double-page spreads in the story that show Muir telling Roosevelt a story by a campfire.
 The smoke from the fire becomes the thought bubbles above their heads depicting what Muir is describing.
 The thought bubbles show the story within the story and convey what Muir is expressing to Roosevelt while also showing what is actually happening in the foreground.
 These spreads take advantage of two different techniques: thought bubbles and the use of steam or smoke to give a dreamy quality.

 Have your child(ren) try out this technique of showing what characters are saying by using smoke thought bubbles in their own picture (or larger story).
+Consider incorporating this technique in your guided writing activity.

 ---